If your laptop has a weak built-in WiFi card, a WiFi antenna booster can help it get better reception.

 In late 2013 the 5GHz frequency was introduced to routers and connecting devices.

 5GHz was introduced to help relieve the 2.4GHz band that has become overcrowded.

 Along with a new frequency, new protocols were also introduced called WiFi-5 802.11ac and later WiFi-6 802.11ax.

 The 802.11ax protocol can transfer data much quicker than the previous 802.11ac and 802.11n protocols.

 802.11n, also called Wireless-N, can transfer data at 150-300 Mbps, while 802.11ac has a transfer speed of 750 Mbps.

-This is a good upgrade if you need high speed WiFi connection.
+Upgrading to a newer protocol is a good option if you need a high speed WiFi connection.

 It should be noted that 5GHz frequency does not travel as far as 2.4GHz frequency waves.
 This is because of the physics of lower frequencies able to travel farther than higher frequencies.